himanshusaini11/SQL_Practice/README.md

 | Otherwise     | 715         |

-### <div style="text-align: justify"> Question 2: The delays could be caused by the type of aircraft and it's design.
-Look into this?
-How many flights, out of all flights, have been delayed per manufacturer and aircraft subtype?
+### <div style="text-align: justify"> Question 2: The VP of operations suggested that the delays could be caused by the type of aircraft the passengers are boarding into.
+Some aircraft designs are easier to board than others.
+Could you look into this?
+How many flights, out of all flights, have been delayed per manufacturer and ac subtype?
 Make sure that all delayed flights, even if there is no aircraft assigned to the flight and include the capacity of for each aircraft where available. </div>
 -We have to count the total number of delaed flights as per aircraft subtype and manufacturer, use ```COUNT()```.
 ~~~~sql
 SELECT